Why is the resume format so important?

-Maybe your resignation was not along the lines of how had imagined it for months.
+Maybe your resignation was not along the lines of how you had imagined it for months.
 Maybe you didn't get a chance to hop on your manager's table and do the unspeakable, unhygienic things you had wanted.

 If you believe enough is enough, you definitely deserve a job you love.
 And well, now's the time to make it happen!

 You open your laptop and start writing your resume.